Sentry Bio · Research

 "On a flat surface, the tree of life would have run out of room a billion years ago."

-Something resolves this.
+Something must resolve this.
 Not by changing the math of branching, but by changing the geometry of the space in which branching occurs.

 Euclidean